TurkStream: Technical features

 The pipeline is estimated to cost €11.4 billion.
 The pipeline has two lines with a total capacity of 31.5 e9m3/a of natural gas.
-The first line supplies Turkey and the second line transport natural gas further to South East and Central Europe.
+The first line supplies Turkey and the second line allows the transport of natural gas further, to South East and Central Europe.
 Both lines are using pipes with an outer diameter of 810 mm, manufactured by Europipe GmbH of Germany, Vyksa Steel Works of OMK and Izhora Pipe Mill of Severstal of Russia, and a consortium of Marubeni, Itochu and Sumitomo of Japan.
 Pipes have a wall thickness of 39 mm and a concrete coating of 80 mm.
 The internal pressure of the pipeline is 300 bar.
 The pipeline is installed in water depths up to 2200 m.